MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/controls/setDisabled.md

 |--|--|--|--|
 |bool|Boolean|Yes|Specify **true** or **false** to disable or enable the control.|

->[!NOTE]
+> [!NOTE]
 > If a control bound to a Business Required column is set to be disabled, the form will no longer require it to have a value before saving.
-See [Column Requirement Level](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/entity-attribute-metadata#column-requirement-level) for more information.
+See [Column requirement level](../../../../data-platform/entity-attribute-metadata.md#column-requirement-level) for more information.

 ### Related topics